Dunlap Real Estate Transactions Attorney

 Reviewing the title of the property to ensure that it is free of any faults is the most important step to take when buying real estate.
 When an attorney examines a property’s title, he or she will look at every previous transaction involving the property to see if it was transferred legally.
 If there was a previous wrongful transaction, the present owner may not have the legal authority to transmit the property, rendering any transaction void.

 It must also be established whether the property has any outstanding encumbrances, judgments, or liens that would allow a creditor to seek redress from anybody who purchases it.
 In some situations, a buyer may be obliged to obtain title insurance to safeguard their interest as well as the interest of any lender from whom the buyer borrowed money to purchase the property if a flaw in the title is discovered later.
 In the Dunlap region, a qualified real estate attorney can assist you in reviewing the condition of a property you are interested in acquiring, detecting and correcting any concerns that may generate a future dispute or responsibility.
-In addition, as qualified title insurance agents for First American Title Insurance Company, our attorneys may issue owner’s title policies and lender’s title policies if title insurance is requested or necessary.
+In addition, as qualified title insurance agents for Old Republic Title Insurance Company, our attorneys may issue owner’s title policies and lender’s title policies if title insurance is requested or necessary.

 Call Our Dunlap Real Estate Transaction Attorney